 - The mother’s age, as older mothers have higher levels of estrogen and may produce more than one egg at a time

-- The use of assisted reproduction techniques, like in vitro fertilization (IVF)
+- The use of assisted reproduction techniques, like IVF.

 - The number of previous pregnancies the mother has had